10 Olympic Triathlon Zone 4 / Threshold Example Swim Sessions

-Why Threshold Swim Training Is Critical for Olympic Triathlons
+Why Olympic Threshold Swim Training Matters

 1. Classic Threshold 100s